eea/eea.docker.glossary/zclient/README.md

     $ cd eea.docker.glossary
     $ docker-compose -f docker-compose-dev.yml up

+After all containers are started, you can access the application on http://<IP>, where IP is address of your machine.

 ### Restore application data
 If you have a Data.fs file for EEA Glossary application, you can add it with the following commands: